oceanprotocol-archive/OEPs/4/README.md

 ![Request/Response](images/comm-http.png)

 * **Async Websocket** - Provided by the Websocket interface.
-Useful when some users need to be subscribed to the changes happening in the KEEPER level.
+This is useful when users need to be subscribed to the changes happening in the KEEPER level.
 For example, if a change in a contract is happening.

 ![Websocket](images/comm-ws.png)